n-laoutaris/n-laoutaris/README.md

 ### Game Design

 - [Minimal walking simulator](https://github.com/n-laoutaris/theseus-labyrinth): A proof-of-concept Unity project demonstrating how a fully functional 3D first-person walking simulator can be built in one sitting using free assets, basic geometry and a single script.
-- Ruby's Adventure: (Pending upload) A top-down RPG level that was made using Unity assets and tutorials and served as inspiration and the experimenting grounds for our first game.
+- Ruby's Adventure (Pending upload): A top-down RPG level that was made using Unity assets and tutorials and served as inspiration and the experimenting grounds for our first game.
 - Our first complete game also coming soon!

 ### Academic writing